leanprover-community/lean4game/doc/create_game.md

 #### Doc String / Exercise statement

 Add a docstring that contains the exercise statement in natural language.
 If you do this, it will appear at the top of the exercise.
-It supports Latex.
+It supports KateX.

 ```lean
 /-- The exercise statement in natural language using latex: $\iff$. -/